BenBronselaer/CNN_forecast_correction/README.md

 # CNN_forecast_correction
-code to train and apply a CNN model to improve ensemble current forecast
+Code to train and apply a CNN model to improve ensemble current forecast.

+The forecast model outputs 2D fields of current speed, current direction and sea surface temperature for each lead time in the forecast.
+The forecast model has been found to show skill over simply climatology by comparing it against current speed data measured at a given location.
+The idea here is to use the 2D fields as images to train a convolutional neural net to then predict the ensemble error relative to the measurements, using a set of historic forecasts.
+The point of using the CNN is to capture spatial features in the current that might be interpreted by the CNN.

-The files in this directory as the following:
+The files in this directory:

 ### 1. Jupyter notebook 'Process_CNN_correction'
   This notebook is where the convolutional neural network is trained.
 Can be run as a jupyter notebook as individual cells, or exported as python script and run in a terminal.